jfcloutier/karma_agency/notes/wellbeing.md

 # Wellbeing

-Wellbeing is a collection of agent-wide measures the agent strives to maximize.
-Wellbeing provides normativity and drives attention.
+Wellbeing is a collection of measures the agent strives to maximize.
+Wellbeing is a collection of measures the agent strives to maximize.
+Wellbeing imparts normativity to beliefs, motivates activity, and focuses attention.

 The measures are:

-* Fullness: A measure of how much energy the agent has in store to pay for its metabolic and activity costs
+* **Fullness**: A measure of how much energy the agent has in store, to pay for "metabolic" and activity costs
-* Integrity: A measure of the structural and metabolic health of the agent
+* **Integrity**: A measure of the "health" of the agent, helped by avoiding collisions and not "eating poison"
-* Engagement: A measure of how active the agent is at making sense of its environment
+* **Engagement**: A measure of how much the agent is engaging its environment, by making sense of it and acting in it

-Wellbeing measures integrate information the Actors communicate about their metabolic draw and actions taken throughout their lifecycles.
+The wellbeing measures are numbers, one for each measure.
+Each measure aggregates information communicated by the Cognition Actors about their metabolic draw, actions they take etc.

-The measures of wellbeing are centrally computed and broadcasted so that they permeate the collective of Cognition Actors (CAs) and Meta-Cognition Actors (M-CAs).
+The measures of wellbeing are centrally computed and then broadcasted.
+They permeate the collective of Cognition Actors (CAs) and Meta-Cognition Actors (M-CAs - actors responsible for each curating a level of abstraction within a hierarchy of CAs).

 Wellbeing provides the context by which *normativity* is associated with the beliefs of CAs.
-CAs detect wellbeing trends and associate them with the beliefs they synthesize from current and past observation.
-Beliefs associated with positively trending wellbeing measures are "pleasant" beliefs.
-Beliefs associated with negatively trending wellbeing measures are "unpleasant" beliefs.
+CAs detect wellbeing levels and trends and correlate these with beliefs the CAs synthesize from current and past observations.
+Beliefs associated with high wellbeing measures are "pleasant" beliefs.
+Beliefs associated with low wellbeing measures are "unpleasant" beliefs.
 Beliefs associated with neither are "neutral" beliefs.

 Wellbeing drives attention: CAs intend actions to validate pleasant beliefs and actions to invalidate unplesant beliefs.
-Neutral beliefs are "left alone" by the CA, but may compose non-neutral beliefs of more abstract CAs.
+Neutral beliefs are normally "left alone" by the CA but are kept as they may compose non-neutral beliefs of more abstract CAs.

-Wellbeing also provides the motivation for M-CAs to cull or add CAs to manage overall metabolic expenditures or nudge up overall engagement.
+Wellbeing also provides the motivation for M-CAs to cull or add CAs so as to manage overall energy expenditures or nudge up overall engagement.

-Wellbeing is implemented by actors, one per measure.
-Each wellbeing actor listens to events broadcasted by CAs that are relevant to increasing or decreasing the wellbeing measure managed by the actor.
-Each wellbeing actor also broadcasts changes to its wellbeing measure.
-These broadcasts are listened to by all CAs and M-CAs.

 ## Fullness

-The fullness wellbeing actor maintains a global energy budget to pay for the agent's metabolic and activity costs.
+The fullness Wellbeing Actor maintains a global energy budget.
 It starts full.

 An agent's collective of CAs is mortal; when there is no energy left, it dies.

-Energy is replenished by the action of `eating` when the agent is positioned over food.
-It is spent globally whenever the agent recovers from lost integrity.
+Energy is replenished by the action of `eating` but only when the agent is positioned over food (the agent may or may not know it is over food).

-Energy is spent individually by each Cognition Actor when
+Energy is spent individually by each CA when

-* completing a time frame (baseline cost)
+* completing a time frame (baseline metabolic cost)
 * remembering past states (additional cost per state beyond the current state)
 * synthesizing a belief (each belief comes at a metabolic cost)
-* obtaining a causal theory (the more time spent searching, the higher the cost of the theory)
+* obtaining a causal theory (the more time spent searching, the higher the cost of finding the theory)
 * using a causal theory (the more complex the theory, the higher the cost per use)

+Energy is also spent whenever the agent progressively and automatically recovers from lost integrity.

-At the completion of a time frame, the CA emits an account of energy spent.
-It is collected and integrated by the energy wellbeing actor.
+At the completion of a time frame, the CA emits an account of energy spent in the time frame.
+Costs reported by CAs are collected and integrated by the energy Wellbeing Actor.

-CAs and meta-CAs listen to energy level events, broadcasted whenever the measure changes significantly.
+CAs and meta-CAs listen to energy level events, broadcasted to the collective of CAs and M-CAs whenever the measure changes significantly.

-In response,

-* A CA may, as long as it does not break constraints,
+In response to low energy,

+* A CA may, subject to maintaining constraint closure (more about that in another post),
   * forget a past state (oldest first)
   * forget a belief (neutral first)
+  * look for a less complex causal theory
+  * raise the threshold for validating/invalidating beliefs (don't waste energy on trivial matters!)

-* A M-CA may, as long as it does not break constraints,
+* A M-CA may, also subject to maintaining constraint closure,
-  * remove a "low-value" CA
+  * remove a "low-value" CA (low-engagement, low predictive accuracy)

 ## Integrity

-The integrity wellbeing actor maintains a global integrity level.
+The integrity Wellbeing Actor maintains a global integrity level.
 Integrity is initially full.

 Integrity decrease because of harmful actions taken by the agent.
-Lost integrity is recovered with time but at an energy cost proportional to the amount of recovery.
+Lost integrity is recovered over time but at an energy cost proportional to the amount of recovery.

-Integrity is reduced whenever the agent's touch sensor is activated and whenever the agent executes the action of `eating` poison food (the agent may not know to distinguish perceptually between food and poison but its "metabolism" always does).
+Integrity is reduced whenever

+* the agent's touch sensor is activated, or
+* whenever the agent executes the action of `eating` poison food (the agent may not know to distinguish perceptually between non-food, food and poison but its "metabolism" does).

-CAs listen to integrity level events, broadcasted whenever the measure drops significantly.
+CAs listen to integrity level events, broadcasted whenever the measure changes significantly.

-In response,
+In response to low integrity,

-* A CA may raise the threshold at which it intends to impact good or bad beliefs (it less easily triggered into action when unhealthy)
+* A CA may raise the threshold at which it intends to impact good, or bad beliefs (it less easily triggered into action when unhealthy)

 ## Engagement

-The engament wellbeing actor keeps track of how engaged CAs are overall.
+The engament Wellbeing Actor keeps track of how engaged CAs are overall.
 Engagement is initially empty.

-Engagement goes up whenever a CA's belief is used in the synthesis of another CA's belief (it becomes relevant) and whenever an action it intends is executed (it acts in the world).
+Engagement goes up whenever

+* a CA's belief is used in the synthesis of another CA's belief (it becomes relevant), and
+* whenever an action it intends is executed (it acts in the world).

-Engagement decreases whenever a CA's belief loses relevance (another CA's that was belief based on it is removed), or with the passing of time if no action is executed.
+Engagement decreases whenever

+* a CA's belief loses relevance (it was the basis of another CA's belief that was removed), or
-In response,
+* with the passing of time when no action is executed

+In response to overall low engagement,

-* A M-CA may duplicate a low-engagement CA (start a new CA with the same umwelt) in the hope that its sense-making trajectory will be different and lead to more relevance
+* a M-CA may add a new CA, even though the hierarchy level might already be crowded, in the hope that its sense-making trajectory will lead to relevance and to action-taking
-* A CA may lower its threshold for validating beliefs, to the point where neutral beliefs are acted on (babbling)
+* a CA may lower its threshold for validating beliefs, to the point where even neutral beliefs are acted on (leading to babbling)